Separation of Reliability and Secrecy in Rate-Limited Secret-Key Generation

 \subsection{Independence Between Reconciliation and Privacy Amplification}

 In this section, we define a notion of independence between reconciliation and privacy amplification, when constraints hold on the public communication rate.
 As explained earlier, we would like to ensure that reliability and secrecy can be handled not only successively but also independently, to obtain a flexible coding scheme.
-We first recall that in the case of one-way rate-limited communication, the reconciliation capacity is given by the following proposition. \begin{prop} [\cite{Chou12}] Let $(\mathcal{X}\mathcal{Y},p_{XY})$ be a DMS.
+We first recall that in the case of one-way rate-limited communication, the reconciliation capacity is given by the following proposition. \begin{prop} [\!\!\cite{Chou12}] Let $(\mathcal{X}\mathcal{Y},p_{XY})$ be a DMS.
 Let $R_1 \in \mathbb{R}_+$.
 The reconciliation capacity $C_{\textup{rec}}(R_1,0)$ is given by

 \end{prop} As shown in Example~\ref{counterexample}, unlike the case of rate-unlimited communication, in the case of rate-limited communication, it is not necessarily optimal to first achieve the reconciliation capacity in Proposition~\ref{prop_onerec} and then to perform privacy amplification.
 In other words, if a sequential strategy is known to achieve the secret-key capacity, it does not tell us at which rate we should perform the reconciliation step.
-In the following, we say that reconciliation and privacy amplification are independent if achieving the reconciliation capacity in a sequential strategy leads to achieving the secret-key capacity. \begin{ex} Consider the scenario presented in Figure \ref{figcountex}, in which $|\mathcal{X}| = |\mathcal{Y}|=|\mathcal{Z}|=2 $, $X \rightarrow Y \rightarrow Z$ forms a Markov chain, and $X \sim \mathcal{B}(p)$.
-We assume a one-way rate-limited public communication, i.e $R_1 \in \mathbb{R}$ and $R_2 = 0$.
-We set the parameters as follows. $R_1 = H(X|Y)/3$, $p=0.23$, $\beta_1 = 0.01 $, $\beta_2 = 0.03 $, $\gamma_1 =0.03 $ and $\gamma_2 = 0.01$.
+In the following, we say that reconciliation and privacy amplification are independent if achieving the reconciliation capacity in a sequential strategy leads to achieving the secret-key capacity.\\